muddasani/Colormag-Wordpress-Theme-Discourse-Widget/README.md

 # Colormag-Theme-Discourse-Widget
-This plugin adds a discourse widget to be used with the free olormag theme by ThemeGrill.
+This plugin adds a discourse widget to be used with the free Colormag Wordpress theme by ThemeGrill.